 Pie:

-- Spray the inside of 11 inch round (3 inch deep) dessert dish OR 2 shallow (1.5 inch) - 9 inch pie plates with non-stick cooking spray.
-Note: For one pie plate, cut recipe in half.
-Simply input the number of servings (8) and the recipe will automatically cut in half.
+- Spray the inside of 10.5 inch round (2.5 inches deep) dessert dish OR 2 shallow (1.5 inch) - 9 inch pie plates with non-stick cooking spray.
+Note: For one 9 inch pie plate, cut recipe in half.
+Simply input the number of servings (8) and the recipe will automatically adjust quantities.

 Crust:

-- Mix oreo cookie baking crumbs, ½ cup unsalted and melted butter and 2 tblsp white granulated sugar together in large bowl until they cling together.
+- Mix the chocolate baking crumbs and ¼ cup melted butter in a large bowl until they cling together.
 Press evenly into bottom of pie plate.
 Chill for 10 minutes.

 Glaze: